-Mahalabia is a deliciously creamy and silky milk pudding from the Middle East that not only tastes incredible but it's also super easy to make with just a few pantry staple ingredients!
-It's truly an ancient dessert that has been enjoyed for centuries and is most commonly served during the holy month of Ramadan.
+Mahalabia (Muhallebi) is a deliciously creamy and silky smooth milk pudding from the Middle East that not only tastes incredible but it's also super easy to make with just a few pantry staple ingredients!
+It's truly an ancient dessert that has been enjoyed for centuries and is commonly served during Ramadan.

-What's best about this decadent dessert is that you can flavor it however you like, with extracts or purees, and even garnish it with your favorite nuts and dried fruit for a truly personalized and delicious milk pudding!
-It's a complete crowd-pleaser that you'll love!
+you can flavor Muhallebi as Turkish people call however you like, with extracts or purees, and even garnish it with your favorite nuts and dried fruit for a truly personalized and delicious milk pudding!

-In this recipe, we'll be using a combination of milk and heavy cream to create a rich, creamy, and luxurious texture, while the addition of flour and cornstarch will give it a silky smooth consistency.
-Plus, the subtle vanilla flavor makes it a perfect dessert to enjoy after a hearty meal or as a sweet treat on its own.
+In this mahalabia recipe, we'll be using a combination of milk and heavy cream to create a rich, creamy, and luxurious texture, while the addition of flour and cornstarch will give it a silky smooth consistency.
+Plus, the subtle vanilla flavor makes it a perfect dessert to enjoy after a hearty meal or as a sweet treat.

 WHAT IS MAHALABIA